Location: Lebanese American University, Beirut campus

 This course is designed for students who have no knowledge of modern standard Arabic.
 It also offers a unique opportunity for descendants of Arabic-speaking people to revive lost language and cultural ties with their ancestors’ land.
 The course is open to the general public, students of Middle Eastern studies, business people, embassy officials, and children of foreign nationals stationed in the Middle East.
 In this course, Arabic language instruction aims for basic proficiency in the four language skills: speaking, reading, writing, and listening.
 The alphabet, phonetics and basic greetings are introduced in the first week, after which students begin reading, speaking and listening to authentic materials.
 By the end of the course, students are able to handle many daily-life situations, such as identifying self and others, identifying familiar objects and people, telling time, asking for directions, describing places of residence and national origins, ordering food and drink, etc.

 Students registering for Elementary Arabic must also register for Lebanese Dialect, Level I or Level II.

 This course is designed to meet the needs of students between the novice and low intermediate levels.
 Students in this course have studied approximately one semester of Arabic (or the equivalent) to be able to join this class.
 They must have the ability to read and write using Arabic script.
 They have a limited working vocabulary, a basic understanding of sentence structure and other simple grammatical concepts.
 This course is a continuation of Elementary Arabic and expands on all four skills of language learning; reading, writing, speaking, and listening.

 Students registering for Upper Elementary Arabic must also register for Lebanese Dialect, Level I or Level II.SIN 201 - Intermediate Arabic I (6 credits)

 Students placed in the advanced level should have completed the equivalent of two or more years of Arabic in college.
 They have acquired a broad vocabulary and have mastered basic Arabic syntax and morphology.
 Class sessions aim to help students attain proficiency in expository and argumentative discourse and to handle a variety of communicative tasks.
-Reading, writing and listening activities combine lessons from the textbook Al-Kitab, Part Two, with reading of various styles dealing with language, literature, culture, history, and the social sciences.
+Reading, writing and listening activities address various styles of language texts covering areas in literature, culture, history, and the social sciences.